ericmwalsh/exchange_wrapper_gem/README.md

   ```
 * Symbols cannot be `nil` values and amounts cannot be `0` values (returns only symbols with non-zero amount values)
 * Does not account for locked funds
-* *GDAX requires a passphrase in addition key and secret*
+* *GDAX requires a passphrase in addition to a key and secret*

 ### `#symbols`
 * ```ruby